nortikin/sverchok/docs/contributing/node_api.rst

 link_menu_handler
   Expects a sting of class name defined inside node of the socket.
-This only works whe displaying quick links is in multiple values mode.
+This only works when displaying quick links is in multiple values mode.
 In the class its possible to define extra nodes for connections.
 This is analog of creating nodes during dragging a link from a socket in Blender 3.1.